-Germany is the most popular non-English speaking destination in the world for international students.
-Well-known for its universities offering high-quality and inexpensive education to students from inside or outside the EU, there’s no wonder Germany is such a haven for education.
+Germany is the most popular non-English speaking destination for international students worldwide.
+Well-known for its top universities offering high-quality and inexpensive education to students from inside or outside the European Union (EU) and the European Economic Area (EEA), there’s no wonder Germany is such a heaven for education.

-If you have decided to study abroad in Germany, here are the steps you need to take to be admitted to an international university in “the Land of Ideas”.
+If you have decided to study abroad in Germany, here are the steps you need to take to be admitted at an international university in “the Land of Ideas”.

-There are plenty of disciplines you can pick from to study in English in Germany.
-Here are just of few of the most popular options to consider:
+In Germany, you can choose from many disciplines that are taught in English.
+Here are just a few of the most popular options to consider: